photon87/mc22/README.md

 ![MultiMC Add Instance](images/multimc_new.png)

-- Select "CurseForge" on the left.
+- Select "Import from zip" on the left.
-- Scroll the list to the right until you find "Better Minecraft [FABRIC] - 1.18.1".
+- On the right type: `http://robotlegs.ca/robotlegs.zip`
 - Click "OK".
 - MultiMC will download and install all of the Mods.